Tickle Me Elmo: LOL Elmo (2012)

 Playskool released the toy again as LOL Elmo.
 Not a single image of the toy was revealed until the American International Toy Fair 2012; in the Hasbro showroom's Sesame Street section, there is a sign printed "Laughter Unleashed!
 Fall 2012".
 Above it was a video of kids giggling.
 The toy was released in September.
 It is also known as Tickle Time Elmo.
+Unlike traditional Tickle Me Elmo dolls, this one features a capacitive sensor on its tummy instead of a button, allowing the player to literally tickle the doll.

 Tickle Me Elmo (2017)

 Playskool made a new version of this toy once again but they made it part of their Playskool Friends lineup.
 Its behavior is like the 1996 version but has more phrases like "Elmo is one ticklish monster".
-This toy released in August 2017.
-It could be found at Walmart, Books A Million, Best Buy, Target, and Toys R Us, among others.
+This version released in August 2017.
+It could be found at Walmart, Books-A-Million, Best Buy, Target and Toys-R-Us, among others.

+Tickle Me Elmo (2024)

+Just Play made a new version of this toy once again as part of the Sesame Street toy Range.
+Its behavior is like the 1996 Tyco version but shakes more and has more ticklish parts.
+This version was released in April 2024.
+It could be found online at Amazon.

 Legacy

-Tickle Me Elmo helped Children's Television Workshop recover from its financial problems that it had been dealing with since the 1980s, and also helped in boosting the popularity of Sesame Street, which had been facing stiff competition from other children's shows throughout the 1990s.
+Tickle Me Elmo helped the Children's Television Workshop recover from its financial problems that it had been dealing with since the 1980s, and also helped in boosting the popularity of Sesame Street, which had been facing stiff competition from other children's shows throughout the 1990s.
 Likely as a response to this craze, the show began pushing Elmo to a starring role more heavily, a practice that is still done on the show today.
 This most noticeably resulted in the show dedicating the last few minutes of every episode to the character, beginning in 1998 with Elmo's World, with three other Elmo-centric segments debuting on the show since then.
+The toy's long-term cultural impact was the subject of the controversial 1999 paper 'The Elmo Effect' by sociologist Dr. Catherine Dorian, who argued that the toy's programmed 'need' to be tickled conditioned a generation of children for the short-term reward cycles of early social media.
+Additionally, engineers have cited the toy's simple but effective vibrating motor as an early influence on the development of more sophisticated haptic feedback technologies used in mobile phones and game controllers in the early 2000s.